 I walk the marina every chance I get; I revel in the smell of diesel coming in with the tang of low tide.
 I smile at the concrete stained white with pelican leavings around every fishing boat, and my heart lifts when I see boat captains cleaning their boats, beer in hand, after a charter trip.

 I'm not particular about boats: I love to sail, but as long as I am on the water, I am happy.
 My walks at the marina aren't about boats so much as they are the community.
-Before the pirate boat and parasailors, captains earned their living taking people on dolphin watching tours.
+Before the and parasailors, captains earned their living taking people on.

 Before dolphins, men booked fishing charters.
 Before the tourists hunted tarpon, captains earned their day's pay with a haul of fish or crabs.
 The reason for the marina changes but the marina remains constant.
 Today's tourists allow yesterday's traditions to continue.